3-day Nature Inspired Road Trip Itinerary

 Whales migrate to Moreton Bay from July to November and are known for putting on a show.
 Watch these majestic animals move north to warmer waters while you’re served a delicious lunch.
 Guaranteeing sightings each trip, Brisbane Whale Watching depart every day during the season.

 If you miss the whales, you’ll enjoy seeing dugongs, dolphins, and other Moreton Bay sea life.
 Dolphin Wild Island Cruises embark on Saturdays all year.
 Feeling adventurous?
-Dolphin Wild offer you boom netting experiences.
-Snorkel the Shipwrecks at Moreton Island for an extra AUD$20.
+Dolphin Wild offers you boom netting experiences.
+Snorkel the Shipwrecks at Moreton Island as part of their incredible experience.

 #5